haleyplaas/CombustionFe/README.md

 All data and programming scripts are labeled with Creative Commons Attribution 4.0 labeled for cited reuse.

+Please see the zenodo repository specifically for use of the emissions inventories: 10.5281/zenodo.17903186

 Data files include Fe and BC emissions inventories for the pre-industrial (PI), present day (PD), and future (FU) eras, as well as total and soluble Fe deposition fluxes for the